By the Numbers

 Wayne State’s four academic schools, Arts and Humanities, Business and Technology, Education and Counseling, and Natural and Social Sciences, offer more than 80 majors and minors in 15 academic departments, awarding bachelor’s, master’s and education specialist degrees in a variety of programs and fields.

 Infrastructure totals 22 buildings, which includes seven residence halls, on an attractive 128-acre campus.

-Madison County is the largest producer of Wayne State College students in Nebraska, followed by Douglas County and Wayne County.
+Douglas County is the largest producer of Wayne State College students in Nebraska, followed by Madison County and Wayne County.